5 Innovative Ways To Improve Your Membership Pricing Strategy

 For example, a community tennis association might offer "50% off your first 3 months of membership."
 Another simple approach would be to offer a gift card, a submission to a contest or raffle, or some other item as an incentive to new members to join now.
+One of the most common joining benefits is a membership card or even an online membership card in the form of a QR code that carries a certain amount of grouped benefits together (mostly discounts from local businesses).
 Alternatively, you could put off a contractual obligation for a term of months.

 For instance, a karate studio might offer lessons for a monthly fee with a year-long commitment.
 However, for new members, they could offer that if you aren’t happy within the first 3 months, their money will be refunded and they are released from their obligation.

 Pro Tip: Balance "new customers only" offers with rewards for existing members given their continued membership.
 Try to avoid a situation where members feel that their loyalty is not rewarded.
 Consider the common practice of internet providers in offering new customers significantly lower rates that can leave their existing customer base feeling a bit left out in the cold!